anabellechan/RestaurantListApp/README.md

 JavaScript is used to add interaction to the web pages.
 It allows for dynamic content updates, form validations, and event handling, enhancing the UX.

 React:
 React is chosen for its component-based architecture, which allows for reusable UI components.
-It improves development efficiency and makes the codebase easier to manage and scale.
+It makes the codebase easier to manage and scale as well as it is efficient for development.
 React Router in index.js: This will manage the routing of the application, ensuring smooth navigation between different pages (e.g., home, about, restaurant profile).
-React Bootstrap: A UI framework that combines the flexibility of Bootstrap with the power of React components, enabling rapid development of a responsive UI.
+React Bootstrap: It is a UI library that combines the flexibility of Bootstrap with the power of React components that is easy for developers to implement UI features that are visually appealing to the users.

 ### Backend: Node.js, Express.js, Postgres DB ###

 Node.js:

-Node.js is chosen for its non-blocking, event-driven architecture, which is ideal for handling multiple I/O operations efficiently.
-It allows for the development of scalable and high-performance web applications.
+Node.js is chosen for its event-driven architecture, which allows for the development of scalable and high-performance web applications.
-Express: A lightweight web application framework for Node.js, Express simplifies the process of setting up a web server.
+Express: is a lightweight web application framework for Node.js, Express simplifies the process of setting up a web server.
 It provides robust routing and middleware capabilities, making it easier to build and maintain the backend.

 RESTful API: